 - Used in early issues of the League of Extraordinary Gentlemen comic book, where Chinese people were given dialog in Chinese with no translation for this reason.

 - Alan Moore is similarly merciless with his depictions of Arabic, French, and Martian in the comic (though the "Martian language" is actually just English written backwards and stylized).

 - In a How To Get Fired comic strip about Doctors, the man who always gets fired is the only one with a speech bubble in actual words, saying "improve our handwriting?", as all the other Doctors' speech bubbles are illegible scribbles.

-- In Mr Beans Holiday, that French kid and the man's short film.
+- In Mr. Bean's Holiday, that Russian kid and the man's short film.
 Anything that Mr Bean can't understand is untranslated, but thankfully rather irrelevant to the story.

 - Half of Vicky Cristina Barcelona, i.e. whenever Cristina and/or Vicky are around the Spanish who don't speak English.

 - In The Guns of Navarone:

 - Captain Mallory talks on the phone with the Nazi guard commander while pretending to be a Nazi sentry.
 The entire dialogue between them is in German with no translation (but from their facial expressions and intonations you can generally figure out what they're saying).

 - When the Nazi E-boat stops the fishing boat the protagonists are on, Captain Mallory pretends to be the skipper and speaks in Greek to both the E-boat captain and his own crew.
 Again, he uses gestures and facial expressions to make his meaning clear to the audience.